acv132/InterBrainDB/README.md

 ```bash
 pip install -r requirements.txt
 ```
+4. Use the `Download CSV` button in the Database tab to download the latest version of the database as a CSV file.
+   Hint: select the radio button "All Columns" to get the full database and avoid errors.
+5. Copy the `database.csv` file into the `data` folder.
-3. Start the Streamlit app
+6. Start the Streamlit app
 ```bash
 streamlit run .\app.py --server.port 8501
 ```
-4. You can now view the streamlit app in your browser via a local URL: http://localhost:8501
+7. You can now view the streamlit app in your browser via a local URL: http://localhost:8501